safing/web/_posts/2019-12-06-the-next-5-steps-for-safing.md

 ---
-title: The next 5 steps for Safing
+title: The next 5 Steps for Safing
 date: 2019-12-06
 author: davegson
 custom_thumbnail_name: the-next-5-steps-for-safing
 cover_image_source: https://pixabay.com/photos/architecture-stone-blocks-block-3481302/
 ---

-## Intro
+## A Rough Estimate of What Might Happen in 2020

 With our Kickstarter around the corner - launching on the 2nd of January 2020 - we thought this might be a good time to communicate what our next steps are going to be.
 These are no far fetched, crazy dreams, but instead executable plans.
 In 2020, we will surely finish several of these steps.
 And if the campaign goes well enough, we could gain sufficient resources to hire additional talent, helping us complete them all!